SlavkoMuzdeka/Build-Bootcamp-Bitcoin/README.md

 This will run the tests and provide you with feedback on the functionality of BankCoin.

+## BlockCoin

+BlockCoin is the fourth iteration of our digital cash project, introduced in response to the issues identified with BankCoin.
+While BankCoin successfully prevented double spending, it introduced a centralization concern due to its monopoly structure.
+BlockCoin aims to address this concern by moving from a single "bank" to a system of multiple "banks," thus spreading power more evenly.
+However, it also introduces new challenges.

+### Purpose and Characteristics:

+- **Decentralization:** The main focus of BlockCoin is to move from a single "bank" to multiple "banks" that agree on validation rules.
+Each bank is assigned a numerical ID.
+These banks take turns nominating sets of transactions at regular intervals, creating what is commonly referred to as a "block."
+The non-nominating banks in each round verify the block submitted by the nominating bank.
+This decentralized approach aims to reduce the centralization of power seen in BankCoin.

+- **Spreading Power:** By distributing the responsibility for transaction validation among multiple banks, BlockCoin aims to establish an oligopoly rather than a monopoly.
+This change in structure can help prevent the abuse of power and monopolistic control that may occur in a centralized system.

+### Challenges and Considerations:

+- **Censorship Risk:** While BlockCoin reduces the risk of central censorship, there is still a censorship risk.
+Certain transactions may remain unconfirmed if the banks collectively decide not to process them.
+The political nature of these banks may lead to behavior that maximizes their profit.

+- **Dynamic Nomination:** BlockCoin's decentralized structure raises questions about how banks are assigned IDs and how new banks can join the system.
+A more open system where anyone can nominate blocks introduces the challenge of nominating new blocks in a dynamic and anarchic environment.

+- **Introduction of Proof-of-Work:** To address the challenges of dynamic nomination in a free-for-all environment, BlockCoin introduces the concept of proof-of-work.
+This mechanism is commonly used in blockchain systems to provide security and facilitate block creation.

+### Running BlockCoin

+To run BlockCoin, you can follow the instructions provided in the documentation (likely using Docopt) associated with the codebase.
+The documentation should outline the steps for setting up and running the BlockCoin application.

 Feel free to experiment, learn, and make modifications to the code as part of your learning journey.
 While I am learning from this boot camp experience and not actively contributing to the code.
 By examining and understanding these problems, I can gain valuable insights into the challenges of digital cash systems, which will inform my learning journey as I progress through this Build-Bootcamp-DigitalCash experience.